pierredarrieutort/fitext/README.md

 **To increase `fitext` performances :**
 - Try to use relative font-size wherever possible.
 - If you targeting a parent element all child are already taken in account, don't execute a `fitext` function on them.
-- Try to avoid get to much containers into the fittable elements.
+- Try to avoid get too much containers into the fittable elements.
 - Don't use a CSS font-size transition, prefer `stagger` option usage.

 ## Contributors